ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-If access is approved, the resulting access token is valid for the described resource
+If access is approved, the resulting access token is valid for the described resource.
-and, since no flag is provided in this example, is bound to the client instance's key (or its most recent rotation).
+Since the "bearer" flag is not provided in this example, the token is bound to the client instance's key (or its most recent rotation).
 The token
 is labeled "token1-23".
 The token response structure is described in {{response-token-single}}.

 ### Requesting Multiple Access Tokens {#request-token-multiple}